MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 **cd_bios.rom** must be placed in the same TGFX16-CD folder as the images mentioned above. **Japanese Super CD-ROM v3.00 is recomended for maximum compatibility**.
 Additionally you can use a different bios for specific games (for example from Games Express) by placing cd_bios.rom inside the game image's folder.

-## Save file
-Some games support saves.
-Place an empty file with size 2048 bytes and name the same as ROM file with extension .sav It will be automatically loaded with ROM.

 ## Cheat engine
 Standard cheats location is supported for HuCard games.
 For CD-ROM game all cheats must be zipped into a single zip file and placed inside game's CD-ROM folder.